arjundharman/Mongodb/Mongodb-Installation.md

        sudo systemctl restart mongod

+9. After installing the mongodb change the bindip in mongodb conf file.

+       vim /etc/mongo.conf

+   Goto net section
+     net
+       bindip: 127.0.0.1 # this is the default localhost

+   Give your private ip in bind ip section
+     net
+       bindip: 127.0.0.1,<privateip>

+   To access everyone give bindip as 0.0.0.0
+     net
+       bindip: 0.0.0.0

+11. Enable mandatory authentication in MongoDB: add the security.authorization key to /etc/mongod.conf:

+      security:
+         authorization: enabled
+   After complete the above step restart the mongodb.

-9. Begin using MongoDB.
+13. Begin using MongoDB.
     Start a mongosh session on the same host machine as the mongod.
 You can run mongosh without any command-line options to connect to a mongod that is running on your localhost with default port 27017.

        mongosh

-10. Configuring and Connecting MongoDB
+14. Configuring and Connecting MongoDB
       Once you’ve set up MongoDB as a service, you now need to launch your MongoDB installation.
 To do this, open the Mongo Shell and switch to the database admin mode using the following command:

         > mongosh